osg-htc/docs/docs/common/yum.md

         :::file
         plugins=1

-### Enable the "extras" OS repositories
+### Enable additional OS repositories

-Some packages depend on packages in the "extras" repositories of your OS, so you must ensure that those repositories are enabled.
+Some packages depend on packages that are in OS repositories not enabled by default.

-The instructions for this vary based on your OS:

-- On Scientific Linux, install the `yum-conf-extras` RPM package, and ensure that the `sl-extras` repo in `/etc/yum.repos.d/sl-extras.repo` is enabled.

-- On CentOS, ensure that the `extras` repo in `/etc/yum.repos.d/CentOS-Base.repo` is enabled.

-- On Red Hat Enterprise Linux, ensure that the `Server-Extras` channel is enabled.
+The repositories to enable, as well as the instructions to enable them, are OS-dependent.

 !!! note
     A repository is enabled if it has `enabled=1` in its definition, or if the `enabled` line is missing
     (i.e. it is enabled unless specified otherwise.)

+#### SL 6 and 7

+-   Install the `yum-conf-extras` RPM package.
+-   Ensure that the `sl-extras` repo in `/etc/yum.repos.d/sl-extras.repo` is enabled.

+#### CentOS 6 and 7

+-   Ensure that the `extras` repo in `/etc/yum.repos.d/CentOS-Base.repo` is enabled.

+#### CentOS 8

+-   Ensure that the `extras` repo in `/etc/yum.repos.d/CentOS-Extras.repo` is enabled.
+-   Ensure that the `PowerTools` repo in `/etc/yum.repos.d/CentOS-PowerTools.repo` is enabled.

+#### RHEL 6 and 7

+-   Ensure that the `Server-Extras` channel is enabled.

+#### RHEL 8

+-   Ensure that the `CodeReady Linux Builder` channel is enabled.
+    See [Red Hat's instructions](https://access.redhat.com/articles/4348511#enable) on how to enable this repo.

 ### Install the EPEL repositories